 Break, agonized and clear!

 The verse was published in “A Masque of Poets”, at the request of Helen Hunt Jackson, the author’s fellow-townswoman and friend.
 It brings a picture of enemy brief and transient victory.
-Making my decision on the unitary, short form layout, I could follow the Houghton 72S-700 print image, as presented also in Wikipedia.
+Making my decision for the unitary layout, I could follow the Houghton 72S-700 print image, as presented also in Wikipedia.

 Opposite semantics yet never becomes misnomers, in Emily Dickinson’s writing, and Higginson-Todd has the lead character lose the flag, yet it is not far away he can hear the enemy defeated: